MarkerMetro/MarkerMetro.Unity.WinLegacy/README.md

 Unity Plugin for Windows 8.1 (including Windows Universal) and Windows Phone 8.0 used when porting existing code bases which have used Mono/.Net APIs not supported by WinRT.

 Not all unsupported WinRT/Windows Phone APIS are implemented, or implemented well by Unity.
 Where this is the case, we have implemented this plugin to help.
-If they are supported by Unity.

 ## Prerequisites

-Visual Studio 2013
+- Visual Studio 2013
-Unity 4.6.1f1 (tested only on this version but should work on other 4.x builds)
+- Unity 4.6.1f1 (tested only on this version but should work on other 4.x builds)

-##Building Latest
+## Building Latest

 We recommend using the latest stable tagged release.